thibmeu/ietf-draft-privacypass-batched-tokens/draft-ietf-privacypass-batched-tokens.md

 } StructWithVectors;
 ~~~

-# Batched Privately Verifiable Token Issuance {#batched-private}
+# Amortized Privately Verifiable Token Batch Issuance {#amortized-batch}

 This section describes a batched issuance protocol for select token types,
 including 0x0001 (defined in {{RFC9578}}) and 0x0005 (defined in this document).
-This variant is more efficient than Arbitary Batch Token Issuance defined below.
+This variant is more efficient than Generic Token Batch Issuance defined below.
 It does so by requiring the same key to be used by all token requests.

 ## Client-to-Issuer Request {#client-to-issuer-request}